alan-turing-institute/AIrsenal/README.md

 2. `FPL_LEAGUE_ID`: a league ID for FPL (this is only required for plotting FPL league standings).

-3. `FPL_LOGIN`: your FPL login, usually email (this is only required to get FPL league standings).
+3. `FPL_LOGIN`: your FPL login, usually email (this is only required to get FPL league standings, or automating transfers via the API).

-4. `FPL_PASSWORD`: your FPL password (this is only required to get FPL league standings).
+4. `FPL_PASSWORD`: your FPL password (this is only required to get FPL league standings, or automating transfers via the API).

 5. `AIrsenalDBFile`: Local path to where you would like to store the AIrsenal sqlite3 database.
 If not set a temporary directory will be used by default (`/tmp/data.db` on Unix systems).